Gimcheon Sangmu FC

 Sangmu's playing staff is made up of young South Korean professional footballers serving their compulsory two-year military duty.
 Fifteen players join up at the start of every season and spend two years with the side before returning to their previous professional club.
-Sangmu are not allowed to sign any foreign players because of their military status.
+Due to its military status, Sangmu are not allowed to sign any foreign players nor are they eligible for Asian competitions.

 This article also includes the predecessor military-based teams – Sangmu FC, Gwangju Sangmu FC and Sangju Sangmu FC – which are still separate legal entities.

 History

 Various military clubs (1950s–1983)

 Before the Korea Armed Forces Athletic Corps and its football club Sangmu FC were founded in 1984, the Republic of Korea Armed Forces had three football clubs: ROK Army FC, ROK Marine Corps FC, and ROK Air Force FC.

 The ROK Army originally established football clubs of each corps, including CIC FC (Counter Intelligence Corps; also known as Seoul FC or Seoul Club), HID FC (Headquarters of Intelligence Detachment), Quartermaster Corps FC (consisted of only quartermasters), OPMG FC (Office of the Provost Marshal General; former Military Police Command FC), Engineer Corps FC, and Infantry School FC.
 Most of them (excluding Quartermaster Corps FC) were merged into the Engineer Corps FC in 1965.
 Lastly, these two clubs were united, and Army FC was established in 1969.

 Afterwards, the Marine Corps FC renamed as ROK Navy FC due to the dissolution of the Headquarters Marine Corps in 1973.